QPod/qpod-hub/README.md

 ## Introduction

-A Portal UI and proxy service for QPod.
+The `qpod_hub` package provides a hub portal user interface and proxy service for QPod.

+As a hub service, `qpod_hub` detect if specific service are installed and provides a homepage GUI for users.
+Currently, the following services are supported:
+ - Jupyter Notebook
+ - JupyterLab
+ - Tensorboard
+ - RStudio Server
+ - Shiny Server

 ## Development